Withholding Taxes are levied on several payments: The person making the various payments is to deduct withholding tax which is as

 Dividend Withholding Tax (DWT)

-Whenever a Papua New Guinean resident company, other than a company engaged in Petroleum and Mining operations, pays a dividend it must deduct 17% Dividend Withholding Tax and remit it to the Internal Revenue Commission by the 21st day of the following month.
-Dividend paid by a company engaged in mining operations is subject Dividend Withholding Tax at 10%.
+Whenever a Papua New Guinean resident company, other than a company engaged in Petroleum and Mining operations, pays a dividend it must deduct 15% Dividend Withholding Tax and remit it to the Internal Revenue Commission by the 21st day of the following month.

 The withholding tax is legally a tax on the receipt of the dividend.
 Its subsequent status therefore depends on the status of the recipient: